JMacIV/ESP8266-homie-PIR-DHT/README.md

 # ESP8266-homie-PIR-DHT
 DHT/PIR sensor on NodeMCU using Homie and PlatformIO

-Currently uses Homeie v3.0.1 [Homie 3.0.1](https://github.com/homieiot/convention/releases/tag/v3.0.1)
+Currently uses Homie v3.0.1 [Homie 3.0.1](https://github.com/homieiot/convention/releases/tag/v3.0.1)

 Project is built in PlatformIO, see below.

 ## Setup
+### Hardware
+DHT22 to pin 4.
+If using DHT11, see DHT11 v DHT22 section below.

+PIR to pin 12.

 ### Using with PlatformIO

 [PlatformIO](http://platformio.org) is an open source ecosystem for IoT development with cross platform build system, library manager and full support for Espressif ESP8266 development.
 It works on the popular host OS: Mac OS X, Windows, Linux 32/64, Linux ARM (like Raspberry Pi, BeagleBone, CubieBoard).